 I walked over slowly and placed my backpack on the lab table.

-Edward met my gaze and offered me a small smile.
+Edward caught my eye and offered me a small smile, his hand still raised.

 I smiled back before sitting down.

 Mr. Banner began his lecture, so I pulled out my composition book and a pen.

 For some reason, I was hyper aware of the boy sitting next to me, though I tried my best to ignore him.
 As the hour slowly ticked by, I caught myself studying his every move, searching for the boy I used to know all those years ago.
 If I was being honest with myself, I didn't really remember him that well.
 Just the way he looked, and the sound of his voice, though it was a lot deeper now.
 After all, it was over ten years ago.

 I found myself analyzing the way his right hand swept across his notebook, as he took notes.
 He was using a blue pen, and I momentarily wondered if it was because he knew the fun fact that you were more likely to memorize what you've written if you wrote in blue ink.